in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-ec2-for-architects.md

 ![](/images/aws/ec2-vertical-scaling.png)

-## Horizontal Scaling
+### Horizontal Scaling

-What is Horizontal Scaling?

 Horizontal Scaling is all about deploying multiple instances of application/database.

 ![](/images/horizontal-scaling.png)

-Horizontal Scaling is preferred to Vertical Scaling:
+Horizontal Scaling is preferred to Vertical Scaling due to following reasons:
 - Vertical scaling has limits
 - Vertical scaling can be expensive
 - Horizontal scaling increases availability